-Your own tent, in one of our hammocks, or on the beach – 100p per person per night.
+Your own tent or on the beach – 100p per person per night, or 200p more if you want one of our mattresses or hammocks.
 Endless beach space and hammock sites to choose from (this shot taken from the corner of the beach where it bends – notice the lovely rainbow!).

 Places to stay elsewhere in Palawan

 Get detailed info on the best and least expensive places to stay and itinerary to experience in the following locations along the Palawan corridor:

 I started out this website with the intention of stringing together homestays in rural areas, as I found the Filipinos in these areas genuinely warm-hearted, while I generally like to steer clear of the main tourists centers.
 An opportunity for like-minded travelers to experience the real Philippines and exchange culturally with people who are sincerely interested in getting to know them.

 Unfortunately, I finally stumbled on the beach island paradise I had been dreaming of for a year and decided to change tack to focus on building a kitesurfing, eco-resort playground.
 I am now offering all this information for free in my suggested travel itinerary for the Palawan area.